Spomky-Labs/otphp/doc/UPGRADE_v9-v10.md

 # Upgrade from `v9.x` to `v10.x`

-This new major release updates the dependencies and required atleast PHP 7.2.
+This new major release updates the dependencies and required at least PHP 7.2.
-The `ext-mbstring` is now required.

-There is normally nothing to do if you use the `Factory`, `Totp` and `Hotp` classes directly.
+For the upgrade from `v9.x` to `v10.x`, there is normally nothing to do.

-The some changes concern:
+The main changes only concern:

 * new public methods added to the interfaces.
 * a new interface for the factory.

+The library now relies on the MBString extension.
+This extension is now a required dependency.